 A reliable supplier will also push back on bad ideas.
 If you propose a product mix that is unsafe for your destination country or a shipping plan that cannot actually be booked, a good factory will warn you.
 That is a green flag, not a red one.

-2026 Update: Red Sea Routing & Its Impact on GCC Imports
+2026 Routing Note: Red Sea Impact on GCC Imports

 Why Liuyang Is the Global Fireworks Hub